Compact moduli of elliptic K3 surfaces: Introduction

 \subsection{Acknowledgments}

 We thank Valery Alexeev, Izzet Coskun, Kristin DeVleming, Giovanni Inchiostro, J\'anos Koll\'ar, Radu Laza, Yuchen Liu, Siddharth Mathur, Yuji Odaka, and David Yang.
-We thank Adrian Brunyate for pointing out a gap in Proposition 6.10 from a previous version.
-Both authors are supported by NSF Postdoctoral Fellowships.
+We thank Adrian Brunyate for pointing out a gap in a previous version.
+We thank the referees for their very helpful comments and suggestions.
+Both authors supported by NSF Postdoctoral Fellowships.
 Part of this paper was written while K.A. was in residence at Mathematical Sciences Research Institute in Berkeley, CA, during the Spring 2019, supported by the National Science Foundation under Grant No. 1440140.
+K.A. partially supported by NSF grant DMS-2140781 (formerly DMS-2001408).